Are you pregnant and have SI joint pain?

 Does massage help SI joint pain in pregnancy?

-There have been some studies looking at the effectiveness of massage on pelvic pain and the results haven’t been promising.
+There are some studies looking at the effectiveness of massage on pelvic pain, and the results are not promising.

-So those are all the things you can do to try and get some posterior pelvic pain relief.
+So those are all the treatment options you can do to try and get some pain relief in your hip bones.

 Now I want to hear from you.

-What have you tried to get SI joint pain relief?
+What have you tried to improve the symptoms of SI joint pain?